ci-bonfire/Sprint/myth/_docs_src/general/themes.md

 	<?= $themer->display('admin:parts/header'); ?>

+If you want to call a view, but don't know what the current theme will be, you can use the `{theme}` placeholder where the theme name would be.
+It will be replaced with the currently active theme.

+	<?= $themer->display('{theme}:parts/header'); ?>

 If you want to cache that particular view, perhaps due to it containing some callbacks that might be intensive, you can pass the number of **minutes** to cache the output for as the second parameter.

 	<?= $themer->display('admin:parts/header’, [], 300); ?>